Killfaeh/PeguyVectors/README.md

 **Windows**

-If you run Péguy Editor for the first time, run install.bat (double clic).</br>
+If you run Péguy Vectors for the first time, run install.bat (double clic).</br>
-Then, run PeguyEditor.bat (double clic).
+Then, run PeguyVectors.bat (double clic).

 **Mac OS**

-Run PeguyEditor.app (double clic).</br>
+Run PeguyVectors.app (double clic).</br>
-You can put PeguyEditor.app in your dock.
+You can put PeguyVectors.app in your dock.

 **Linux**

-Run PeguyEditor in a terminal.
+Run PeguyVectors in a terminal.

 ## How to use